Let's talk about money, dough, cheddar, moolah... and why it shouldn’t be your primary goal as a trader.

 You also need to understand it, appreciate it, respect it, and learn to deploy it and conserve it skillfully.

-If at any point the mind is insecure about money for any reason, this will generate stress, worry and will make trading very difficult.
+If at any point your mind is insecure about money for any reason, this will generate stress, worry and will make trading very difficult.

 On the other hand, if you can allow the pursuit of money to be more of a secondary goal, that’s when trading will start to become effortless.